Polar Bear Swim For SIght Questions and Answers

 Unreserved Bus Parking is located off East Main Street at the corner of the park access road to Route 18 (see blue on map).

 Drop-Off Bus Parking - Bus operators can also drop-off passengers in the village and park in the municipal lot at the east end of Ontario Street, and then return to pick-up up passengers upon departure (see gold on map).

-There are ATMs at Lighthouse Grill-n-Spirits and the Time Out II Sports Bar.
+There are ATMs at Lighthouse Grill-n-Spirits, Time Out Sports Bar and the East Side Market

 Are there indoor places we can gather before and after the swim?